A Basic Guide to Antique Ceramic and Porcelain Crocks

 Craftsmen painted pictures on the sides and lids of many pickling crocks and others.
 It is impossible to tell the manufacturer based on the design because most manufacturers used the same basic designs including:

 - Anchors- The first anchor marks consisting of two lines were used in England about 1700.

 - Animals, fish, and insects- Many manufacturers used marks based on the British Coats of Arms but changed the symbols to human figures, lions, unicorns, and birds.

 - Arrows- Starting about 1828, arrows became a popular design, with the original arrow consisting of a line down with a "V" at the bottom.

 - Crescents- Most crescents face to the right, but they can face any direction with some being two crescents in an interlocking design.

 Starting about 1896, artists no longer painted the designs on the sides of the stoneware, but they were imprinted with a metal stamp instead.
 Soon, companies developed their own stamps using them on every vessel that they made.
-The most famous of these is the red wings used by Red Wing Stoneware, which was the largest producer of stoneware in America.What do collectors look for in stoneware crocks?
+The most famous of these is the red wings used by Red Wing Stoneware, which was the largest producer of stoneware in America.What should you look for in stoneware crocks?